prolego-team/pdd/README.md

 # Get Your GenAI Project on Track
 Welcome!
 You're here because your GenAI project is stuck, and you want to get it back on track.

-By now, you've likely noticed that while building with large language models (LLMs) is fast, transparency is challenging.
+Building with large language models (LLMs) is fast, but transparency is challenging.
 It’s tough to know where your application excels, avoid critical errors, make improvements, and predict readiness.

 That’s where Performance-Driven Development (PDD) comes in.
 PDD gives you the clarity you need to confidently manage and deploy GenAI applications.